JonnyTran/OpenOmics/README.md

 OpenOmics also has an efficient data pipeline that bridges the popular data manipulation Pandas library and Dask distributed processing to address the following use cases:

 - Provides a standard pipeline for dataset indexing, table joining and querying, which are transparent and customizable for end-users.
+- Efficient disk storage for large multi-omics dataset with Parquet data structures.
 - Multiple data types that supports both interactions and sequence data, and allows users to export to NetworkX graphs or down-stream machine learning.
-- An easy-to-use API that works seamlessly with external Galaxy tool interface or built-in Dash web interface.
+- An easy-to-use API that works seamlessly with external Galaxy tool interface or the built-in Dash web interface.
-- Efficient dataset disk storage featuring Parquet data structures.

 ## Installation via pip: